guillermo377/MindVault/README.md

 3.  **Hashing:** Applies **SHA-256** to the result string.
 4.  **Mapping:** Converts the resulting hash bytes into a human-readable string using a custom "Safe Character Set" to ensure strong entropy.

+## 🧠 Advanced Security Arguments

+Mind Vault is built to defend against modern vulnerabilities:

+* **2FA is Not Enough:** Two-Factor Authentication (2FA) methods can be compromised via phishing or SIM swapping.
+Your complex, unique password remains the **crucial first line of defense**.
+* **Biometrics are Permanent:** Biometric data (Face ID, Fingerprint) cannot be changed if compromised by sophisticated hardware or deepfake technology.
+Mind Vault allows you to change your Master Seed instantly if a breach is suspected, offering a layer of revocable security that biometrics lack.

 ## 🔒 Security Architecture

 * **Permissions:** Minimal permissions required (`clipboardWrite`).
 We do not ask for "Read/Write data on all websites".